 Busting Four Common Myths About Hair Loss

-What’s fact and what’s fiction?
-Read more to learn about the 4 most popular myths about hair loss that have long since been debunked!
+What’s truth and what’s myth?
+Keep reading to uncover the four most common hair loss misconceptions that have been thoroughly debunked!

-However, there are a lot of untruths surrounding hair loss, which people should be aware of.
+However, there are many misconceptions surrounding hair loss that everyone should be aware of.

-Keep reading to learn the four most popular myths about hair loss.
+Continue reading to uncover the four most common myths about hair loss.

 1. Baldness is Inherited from Your Parents

-One of the interesting facts about hair loss is that it is not specifically a genetic condition.
-It is termed as a polygenic condition.
-This is something brought on by multiple genes rather than a single one.
+An intriguing fact about hair loss is that it’s not strictly a genetic condition.
+Instead, it is classified as a polygenic condition, meaning multiple genes contribute rather than a single one.

-This means while statistics will show baldness can run in the family, there is no scientific proof that it is directly inherited from either parent.
+While statistics indicate that baldness can run in families, there is no scientific evidence proving it is directly inherited from either parent.

 2. Pulling Out Grey Hairs Encourages Grey Growth